amcrae/RiskDashProto/Multi-version RubyOnRails developmen in a VM.md

    3. `gem install psych`
    4. `rbenv install 3.2.2`
    5. `rbenv global 3.2.2`
+   6. Install bundler package.
+For each ruby version,
+      activate it in shell with `rbenv shell _version_` then run `gem install bundle` .

 4. Get the linux installer .tar.gz for openjdk, check the message digest, and unpack.
-   This can go under the developer user's home directory. e.g. in `~` these...
+   This can go under the developer user's home directory. e.g. in `~` these commands...
    1. `sha256sum ./Downloads/openjdk-21_linux-x64_bin.tar.gz`
    2. `tar --extract -f ./Downloads/openjdk-21_linux-x64_bin.tar.gz -z`

    ...would create `~/jdk-21/` java home because of the folder built in to the archive.

+5. VS Code Installation.
-5. Get the linux installer (.deb in this case) for VS Code.
-Can be downloaded within the VM with firefox or curl if you copy the URL from microsoft site.
+   0. Get the linux installer (.deb in this case) for VS Code.
+Can be downloaded within the VM with firefox or curl if you copy the URL from [the Microsoft site](https://code.visualstudio.com/Download).

-6. Install VS Code using GDebi or similar.
+   1. Install VS Code using GDebi or similar.

-7. Start VS Code and install language related extensions.
+6. Start VS Code and install language related extensions.
   * "Ruby LSP" from Shopify.
-  * "VSCode rdbg Ruby Debugger" from Koichi Sasada.
+  * "VSCode **rdbg** Ruby Debugger" from Koichi Sasada.
   * "Python" from Microsoft.
   * "Extension Pack for Java" from Microsoft.

-8. For each ruby version, activate it in shell with `rbenv shell 1.2.3` then run `gem install bundle`.

 9. Fiddly setup for Ruby LSP and rbenv which has to be done per project.
-  1. `cd` to the project code root dir which has Gemfile in it,
+   1. `cd` to the project code root dir.
+This is the one with Gemfile in it.
-  2. Ensure the ruby-version file is created for the right version with e.g. `rbenv local 1.2.3`
+   2. Ensure the `.ruby-version` file is created naming the right version, with e.g. `rbenv local 1.2.3` .
-  3. run `bundle install` to setup all packages required for that project.
+   3. run `bundle install` to setup all packages required for that project (from Gemfile).
    4. Create a folder (e.g. `dev-config`) as a sibling to the project root folder for holding the Ruby LSP Gemfile
-  5. Create a Gemfile with the content suggested by the Ruby-LSP project repo. ie source "https://rubygems.org" git_source(:github) { |repo| "https://github.com/#{repo}.git" }
+   5. Create a Gemfile with the content suggested by the Ruby-LSP project repo. ie
+     ```
+        source "https://rubygems.org"
+        git_source(:github) { |repo| "https://github.com/#{repo}.git" }